 Destiny Slater chose a topic on audism and Deaf experience for her class assignment on social issue illustrations.
 Her drawing, inspired by Susan Dupor's style in "Family Dog", described her unpleasant experience of being treated like a second-class citizen.

-There are so many, many, uncountable stories of Deaf people's experiences about speech therapy and therapists, and so on.
+There are so many, many, uncountable stories of Deaf people's somehow universal experiences about speech therapy and therapists, and so on around the world across the generations.

 Some Deaf people find speech therapy a positive and beneficial experience, while many others think speech is a waste of time.
 Many Deaf people rather learn the subjects in school through their natural languages.
 Basically, they prefer education, literacy and language to speech skills.
 Speech skill is fine as long as it doesn't drain down a deaf child's education, as long as it doesn't deprive a child's full-fledged language through eye, as long as a deaf child is not enforced if she/he has no desire.
 Speech is not for everyone.